“By the time your child says he is thirsty, he is already dehydrated.”

 - Offer water between meals and snacks.

-- Fruit juices: serve with meals and snacks.
-Try to aim for about 4 ounces for young children, more some days, less others is fine.
+- Fruit juices are fine.
+Serve with meals and snacks.
+Try to aim for about 4 ounces for young children, more some days, less or none others is fine.

 - During activity, have water available, and allow time to drink it at reasonable intervals.